What We'll Cover

 Time on site with the right person

-A good estimate starts with someone who has actually done the work walking your property.
-Not a sales rep with a tablet — someone who has swung a hammer, pulled permits, and managed subcontractors.
+A good estimate starts with someone who has done the work walking your property: a builder who has swung a hammer, pulled permits, and managed subcontractors, not a sales rep with a tablet.
 They notice things software doesn't: the condition of the subfloor, the age of the plumbing, the structural quirks that will affect every trade that follows.

 Line-item detail, not lump-sum vagueness